pluralsight/guides/draft/other/linux-system-administration/article.md

 ## Conditional Statements
 When you need to execute different series of commands depending on a condition, the shell provides a standard `if`/`elif`/`else` construct, similar to most programming languages.
 If you realize there are several conditions to be examined, you may want to use a `case` construct instead, as explained later.

-The syntax of a basic conditional statement is shown in *pseudo-code* as follows:
+The syntax of a basic conditional statement is shown in *pseudo-code* as follows.
+Note that there must be a space after the opening bracket **and** before the closing one:

 ```
-if [ condition 1]
+if [ condition 1 ]
 then
 	commands
 elif [ condition 2 ]